Best Dog Food Products

 Is Dog Food Formulated for Different Types of Dogs?

 Yes, many dog food companies will make dog foods that are formulated for different types of dogs.
 This helps guarantee that your dog will get the nutrition necessary for their body type.
 Feeding your dog the wrong type of food or dog food from the wrong category can cause a range of health problems including obesity and nutrition deficiency.

 Your Dog’s Age

 Young dogs typically need more protein, more calories and a higher concentration of minerals than older dogs.
 In addition, young dogs have smaller stomachs than older dogs, so they can eat less food in one sitting than an older dog.
-As a result, puppies typically require small quantities of protein-rich, nutrition-rich food.
+As a result, puppies typically require small quantities of high protein dog food.
 Older dogs can eat more, but require less protein, nutrients and calories.

 Your Dog’s Size

 Expected size makes a big difference in the way a dog grows and what kind of nutrition he or she needs.
 Large dog breeds are at risk for a variety of orthopedic and joint problems in older age, especially if they grow too quickly.
 Fortunately, dog owners with larger breed puppies can help control growth rate by feeding their puppy a formula for large breed dogs.
 These foods typically contain less fat and calcium than dog foods for smaller breeds.